-We have advised on over 30 transactions within the climate sector, where our landmark deals include the:
+We have advised on over 30 transactions within the climate sector.

 As Africa’s economy continues to recover from the pandemic, there are positive indications to suggest a robust M&A market is on its way.
 Economic sentiment is healthy, capital is flowing in, and companies are maturing and looking to expand.

 In the last few years, we have seen significant changes; funding is pouring in at an unprecedented rate, and large funding rounds are becoming increasingly common.
 Last year alone we saw nearly $300m invested, an impressive figure considering this was the approximate total amount of funding recorded in the five years from 2015 to 2019.
 Africa has been described as the fastest-growing continent for foreign direct investment, ideal for investors.

 Beyond deals involving large private companies and big multinationals, we’re likely to see the continued rise of locally led M&As as a growing number of African entrepreneurs are launching fast-growing companies and looking for ways to scale.

 In the last few years, we have been on the frontlines facilitating deals and monitoring new developments as these markets continue to transform.

 We have advised on over 10 transactions within these markets, where our landmark deals include:

 *Deals by founders and partner at DAI Magister and prior

 While drones have been around for a relatively long time, their transformative potential within the commercial realm is only now being realised.
 In the United Kingdom alone, the deployment of almost 1 million drones is expected to contribute an estimated £45bn to the economy by 2030, with potential net cost savings estimated at £22bn.
 This will result in a reduction of 2.4 million tons of carbon emissions.